Introduction: Living Frugally on One Income

 Minimalism is a great way to reduce clutter and acquire “free money”.
 Consider selling some of the items in your home that you no longer use or need.

-You can make an extra income by hosting a garage sale, participating in a local swap meet, or listing items online.
+You can make an extra income by hosting and having a successful yard sale, participating in a local swap meet, or listing items online.

 5) Dump Diapers by Potty Training in a Weekend

-By dedicating one weekend to potty training your child, you can quickly move them away from using diapers and onto using the toilet, thus saving money on diapers in the long run.
+By dedicating one weekend to potty training your child, you can quickly move them away from using diapers and onto using the toilet, thus saving money on diapers.
+Also, cloth diapering on a budget will also save you money in the long run.

 6) Grow a Garden and Can Your Food